dannycastonguay/blog/_posts/2025-05-16-on-reframing.md

 ---

-Related concepts in cognitive behavioral therapy include cognitive defusion and cognitive restructuring.
+Related concepts in cognitive behavioral therapy include *cognitive defusion* and *cognitive restructuring*.
 Cognitive defusion is about seeing thoughts as just thoughts.
 Cognitive restructuring is about reframing beliefs and patterns.
-You can read more about cognitive defusion and cognitive restructuring.

-In mindfulness-based approaches, related concepts are non-attachment and letting go of clinging, which involve releasing rigid desires and opening up to the present moment.
+In mindfulness-based approaches, related concepts are *non-attachment* and *letting go of clinging*, which involve releasing rigid desires and opening up to the present moment.
-You can read more about non-attachment and clinging.

 ---